keboola/connection-docs/extractors/other/storage-api/index.md

 {: .image-popup}
 ![Screenshot - Create API Token](/extractors/other/storage-api/create-token.png)

-After creating the token, copy it somewhere safe, as you won't be able to see it again.
+After creating the token copy it somewhere safe as you won't be able to see it again.
 If you lose the token, you can refresh it - the current token will be deactivated and a new token will be issued.

 If you want to extract from multiple buckets, you'll have to create multiple tokens and multiple configurations.